-In early 2021, an Assessment Committee was created by the Seattle Children’s Hospital Board of Trustees to review issues of systemic racism, diversity, equity and inclusion at Seattle Children’s.
+In early 2021, Seattle Children’s Hospital Board of Trustees created an Assessment Committee to review issues of systemic racism, diversity, equity and inclusion at Seattle Children’s.
 After conducting a competitive process, the Assessment Committee chose Covington & Burling LLP, led by former U.S. Attorney General Eric Holder, to lead an independent review of Seattle Children’s and produce actionable recommendations.
 Learn more about their work which is the core of the current Action Plan.

 Seattle Children’s first anti-racism action plan was shared in January 2021.
 Named the Anti-Racism Organizational Change and Accelerated Equity, Diversity and Inclusion Plan, this plan was designed with the guidance and support from our patients, workforce, community and trusted expert leaders on anti-racism work, equity, diversity and inclusion.
 The initial plan prioritized the following focus areas:

 The current Action Plan includes these priorities which support the Covington and Burling recommendations.

 A Task Force comprised of team members in both clinical and non-clinical roles partnered with Seattle Children’s Executive Leadership Team to develop the Action Plan.
 Members were selected because of their expertise in anti-racism and EDI.
 Additionally, some members are also parents who represent our patient families.